Garcia (1972 album): Side two

+The album with these same eight bonus tracks was reissued as a double album on vinyl in 2022 in celebration of the 50th anniversary of the album's initial release.
+The second disk had tracks 11-13 above on one side and tracks 14-18 on the other.

-A vinyl pressing (GDV 4003) was made in West Germany for Grateful Dead Records (48-50 Steele Road, London NW10 7AS) and released in 1988.
+Additionally, a vinyl pressing (GDV 4003) was made in West Germany for Grateful Dead Records (48-50 Steele Road, London NW10 7AS) and released in 1988.
 The tracks are the same as the 1972 original.
 Inexplicably, the labels on the vinyl record itself read "Grateful Dead - The Wheel" at the top, with "Jerry Garcia" appearing as a subheading at the bottom, below the track lists.